coxley/aerospace-focus.nvim/README.md

 Choose the bindings that work best for you; these are simply my preferences.

 > [!NOTE]
-> To use `CTRL-l` seamless, you'll need to configure your terminal emulator to use
+> To use `CTRL-l` seamlessly, you'll need to configure your terminal emulator to use
 > another sequence for clearing the screen.
 I use `keybind = cmd+l=text:\x0C` in
 > Ghostty.
 >